rovitotv/DigitalFreedomWithRaspberryPI/introduction.md

 The digital revolution and especially the development of the personal computer was all about enabling users by giving us a computer on our desk.
-I have found the last few years disturbing as people migrated to online commercial driven enterprises to manage email (yahoo mail, gmail, hotmail), our files (dropbox, box), and social (facebook, twitter).
+I have found the last few years disturbing as people migrated to on-line commercial driven enterprises to manage email (yahoo mail, gmail, hotmail), our files (dropbox, box), and social (facebook, twitter).
 Admittedly I have used the services above especially gmail but the advent of advertisements following